Earwigs

 Solutions for Earwigs in Your Home

 Because earwigs behave a lot like cockroaches and occupy many of the same dark, damp areas in a home, it's possible you have cockroaches in your home if you see earwigs.
 The large pincers on the earwig's body help to distinguish these insects from cockroaches.
-Earwigs must also be removed and eliminated similar to cockroaches.
+Earwigs must be removed and eliminated similar to cockroaches would be.